 Are the GRE and TOEFL required for graduate study at your university?
 What scores do I need?

-The Department requires domestic students who have fewer than five years of relevant professional/industry experience AND a cumulative undergraduate GPA of below 3.5 to submit GRE scores.
+The Department requires domestic students who have fewer than five years of relevant professional/industry experience AND a cumulative undergraduate GPA of below 3.5 to submit official GRE scores.
 Visit our graduate program required documents page.
-All international applicants are required to submit GRE scores.
+All international applicants are required to submit official GRE scores.
 The Department of Design and Merchandising does not require a certain score on the GRE.
-GRE scores are, however, factored into the admission decision.
+Official GRE scores are, however, factored into the admission decision.

-International students are required to submit TOEFL scores.
+International students are required to submit official TOEFL scores.
 The minimum scores required for admission to the Graduate School at Colorado State University are 550 (written version of the test), 213 (computer version of the test), and 80 (online version of the test).

 What are the requirements for international students?